 Installing

-This page gives instructions for installing a loom driver such as such as seguin_loom_server or toika_loom_server that is based on base_loom_server.
+This page gives instructions for installing a loom server such as such as seguin_loom_server or toika_loom_server that is based on base_loom_server.

 See Coding if you want to work on base_loom_server or use it to develop a new loom driver.